 In some cases, you may face even more serious criminal charges and/or open yourself up to a civil lawsuit.
 For example, if you are charged with the death of another driver or pedestrian because of negligence, you could be charged with vehicular manslaughter.

-Without an attorney or proper representation, you could face the maximum penalties set from the state for any charge.
-At JML Law you will receive expert legal advice.
+Without an attorney or proper representation, you could face the maximum penalties set by the state for any charge.
+At JML Law, APLC, you will receive expert legal advice.
 We will explain to you what your rights are and speak on your behalf.
-For peace of mind and possible financial relief, contact our office today to know what your rights and responsibilities are.
+For peace of mind and possible financial relief, contact our office today to learn about your rights and responsibilities.

 Get your questions answered.